lumen-org/lumen/README.md

 * `lumen` is a webfrontend (web application) that requires access to a webservice instance of the `modelbase` backend. `lumen` allows a user to interactively compile queries and visualize the queries results, while `modelbase` does the heavy computation and actually answers the queries.
 You can get `modelbase` [here](https://github.com/lumen-org/modelbase) where you also find information on how to set it up and run it as a webservice.

 * *`lumen` and `modelbase` need to be configured correctly with 'matching' settings*:
   * hostname set in `lumen` must match the actual hostname of `modelbase`
   * port must match
   * protocol must match (http or https)
+By default this is the case.

-* In order to do anything useful the backend needs to host the models that you want to explore.
-This is configured in `modelbase`
+* In order to do anything useful the backend needs to host some models that you want to explore.
+This is configured in `modelbase`.

-### Get it
+### Setup

-Clone this repository into a folder `<path>` of your choice.
+Clone/download this repository into a folder `<path>` of your choice.
 If you simply want to run it, you are done.
 For a development setup see below.

 **Updating it**